-What Factors Contribute to Having One?
+What Factors Contribute to a Behavioral Addiction?

 A number of factors contribute to the development of behavioral addictions, including personality, substance abuse, and genetics.
 For example, you may have heard the term “addictive personality” in the context of addiction, treatment, and recovery.
 While no clinical criteria define an addictive personality, research has shown that people who suffer from substance abuse or behavioral addictions tend to share common personality traits.1 For instance, people who score high on personality and behavior assessments for impulsivity and sensation-seeking are more likely to suffer from a process addiction.1 Similarly, people who score low on harm-avoidance are also more likely to suffer from a behavioral addiction.1